aptos-labs/aptos-core/developer-docs-site/docs/guides/basics-life-of-txn.md

 ---
 import BlockQuote from "@site/src/components/BlockQuote";

-To get a deeper understanding of the lifecycle of an Aptos transaction (from an operational perspective), we will follow a transaction on its journey, from being submitted to an Aptos FullNode, to being committed to the Aptos Blockchain.
+To get a deeper understanding of the lifecycle of an Aptos transaction (from an operational perspective), we will follow a transaction on its journey, from being submitted to an Aptos Fullnode, to being committed to the Aptos Blockchain.
 We will then *zoom-in* on the logical components of Aptos nodes and take a look how the transaction interacts with these components.

 # Assumptions